 Alix is a native of the Washington, D.C. area and public school graduate.
-She holds degrees in political science and sociology from Frostburg State University in Western Maryland and resides in Alexandria, Virginia with her husband, Andrew.
+She holds degrees in political science and sociology from Frostburg State University in Western Maryland and resides in Alexandria, Virginia with her husband, Andrew, and their son.

 Alix's favorite teacher is her 2nd grade teacher, Mrs. Amy Jo Johnston, who inspired her drive to succeed, compete, and make a difference.